ibm-cloud-docs/activity-tracker/event.md

 ### target.id (string)
 {: #target.id}

-This value informs about the cloud resource on which the action is executed.
+This value indicates the cloud resource on which the action is executed.
 {: note}

 The format of this field is a **CRN**.
 For more information, see [CRN format](/docs/overview?topic=overview-crn#format-crn).